-Office Hours: T & Th 11:30am-2:00pm; Appointments are recommended.
+Office Hours: T & Th 9:30am-12:00pm; Please make an appointment.
 Phone/online conferences are also possible but please call for an appointment first.
-As I am frequently called into college-related meetings and have many appointments, it is best to request an appointment and to check Where's Jim for availability.
+Appointments are recommended because I am frequently called into college-related meetings and have many appointments, it is best to request an appointment first rather than just drop in.
+Also, you can check Where's Jim for availability.